-Research and analysis produced by members of the Democracy Fund Voter Study Group aims to help thought leaders and influencers listen more closely, and respond more powerfully, to the views and concerns of the American people.
+Research and analysis by the Democracy Fund Voter Study Group is intended to help thought leaders and influencers listen more closely, and respond more fully, to the views and concerns of the American people.

 Each report represents the views of its respective author(s) and not the collective views of Voter Study Group.
 However, reports are intentionally reviewed by Voter Study Group members spanning the political spectrum who may comment and advise prior to publication.

 Robert Griffin, Mayesha Quasem, John Sides, Michael Tesler | October 2021

 Attitudes on racial inequality, police, the Black Lives Matter movement, immigration, and Muslims shifted significantly between 2011 and 2020 — but mostly among Democrats and independents.
 During this period, the Democratic coalition has become more consistently liberal on racial issues.
 This Voter Study Group report examines a vast partisan divergence on race over a decade marked by identity-inflected politics and the push for racial justice.